Where We Be

 September 3, 2006

-Sunday turned out to be an absolutely perfect day.
-The forecast looked so promising that
+turned out to be an absolutely perfect day.
+The forecast looked so promising that we agreed to

-spot on the side of the road just a few yards from the lot.
-(Later in the day, when we
+the side of the road just a few yards from the lot.
+(Later in the day, when we returned, there were

 First 6 Miles

-(about 30 degrees), and we had every stitch of clothing on that we had brought with us.
-I
+30 degrees), and we had every stitch of clothing on that we had brought with us.
+I wore my

-wore my convertible pants, a long-sleeve shirt, black hiking vest, hooded sweatshirt,
+convertible pants, a long-sleeve shirt, black hiking vest, hooded sweatshirt, fleece jacket, and

-in darkness.
+darkness.
 The trail slopes slightly uphill but the going is a breeze.
-After the first hour or
+After the first hour or so, we

-so, we reached treeline, and the entire rest of the hike was exposed.
-It instantly got colder
+reached treeline, and the entire rest of the hike was exposed.
+It instantly got colder and windier

-and windier once we left the trees; I put my hooded sweatshirt and cap back on for the
+once we left the trees; I put my hooded sweatshirt and cap back on for the next two miles.

-by the time the sun came up around 6 am.
-We got passed by twenty-somethings setting a
+time the sun came up around 6 am.
+We got passed by twenty-somethings setting a harder pace

-harder pace than we felt comfortable with, but that was okay.
-We were making good,
+than we felt comfortable with, but that was okay.
+We were making good, steady progress and

 The Boulder Field